-This recipe for a pressure cooker Braised Brisket is sure to offend every barbecue brisket person within a 100 mile radius of my Texas home, but I plan to watch them get upset while chowing down on a plateful of this delicious brisket with sauce, while watching them yell at me.
+This recipe for a pressure cooker Braised Brisket is sure to offend every barbecue brisket person within a 100 mile radius of my Texas home!
+But I plan to watch them get upset while they chow down on a plate full of this delicious brisket with sauce, while watching them yell at me.

 I had really wanted to smoke this brisket but I didn’t plan things very well and just ran out of time at the last minute.
 So I thought back to all the times that people have used slow cookers to make their brisket and decided the Instant Pot could do for me in a fraction of the time what slow cookers do for them.